buaiscia/Notes/2022/08/tests-finding-bugs-example.md

   }
 ```

-So that's an interesting case of how making tests helps you reflect on what should be the behaviour and the logic of the methods and components.
+So that's an interesting case of how making tests helps you reflect on what the behavior, and the logic of the methods and components, should be.